 Sugar-sweetened beverages are undeniably terrible for us and accept part of the blame for obesity, diabetes, weakened bones, kidney stones, poor dental health, and a slew of other conditions plaguing Americans.
-However, sugar-sweetened beverage consumption is not dropping quickly enough as more studies warning about the dangers of sugar-sweetened beverages are unveiled.
+However, sugar-sweetened beverage consumption is not dropping quickly enough as more studies warning about the dangers are unveiled.
 Consumption still hovers around 10 ounces a day on average, which provides roughly 11 teaspoons of sugar.
 The limit on sugar for a grown adult male is recommended to be nine teaspoons and for an adult female, six teaspoons per day.
-Let’s face it, sugar-sweetened beverages are unlikely to be the entirety of added sugars that a person consumes in a day, either.
+Let’s face it: sugar-sweetened beverages are unlikely to be the entirety of added sugar that a person consumes in a day.

 You could try thinking of something disgusting every time that you see or think about soda:

 In a study published in Appetite in 2016, when soda images were paired with disgusting pictures and water images were paired with pleasing photos, there was a significant decrease in real-world soda consumption across the week following the intervention.
 The experiment only increased negative attitudes towards soda in individuals who already had relatively higher baseline negative attitudes.

 You could look at the nutrition facts label before drinking your beverage of choice: